klingtnet/bitwig-extensions/README.md

 ## Instructions

-The installation is super easy, either you use the precompiled extensions from the [github release page][releases] or you build it yourself, give GNU Make, Maven and Java8+ is available:
+The installation is super easy, either you use the precompiled extensions from the [github release page][releases] or you build it yourself, given GNU Make, Maven and Java8+ is available:

 ```sh
 $ make install